dkrdzic/MEAN-Stack/README.md

-WEB APP for an bookstore written in MEAN
+WEB APP for a bookstore written in MEAN